 Finally, to wrap up this section, there’s an ongoing debate about which of the above marketing approaches is better.
 The truth is you can be successful with any of them.

 Not all businesses have the resources to implement a complete omnichannel strategy.
-But emext marketing can help all local brands improve cross-channel coordination without breaking the bank.
+But emext marketing can help all brands improve cross-channel coordination without breaking the bank.

 1. Establishments that sell low to medium-priced products and services: